Unidata/netcdf-java/docs/src/site/pages/netcdfJava_tutorial/overview/BuildingFromSource.md

 ~~~

 By default, the current branch head is set to `maint-5.x`, which is our main development branch.
-If you’d like to build a released version instead, you can see all the release tags using
+If you’d like to build a released version instead, you can see all the release tags using:
 ~~~bash
 git tag
 ~~~